AcademySoftwareFoundation/OpenTimelineIO/docs/design/editorial_design.md

 ![Trim](../_static/edit/03_trim.png)
 - Adjust a single item's start time or duration.
 - Do not affect other clips.
-- Fill now-empty time with gap or template
+- Fill now-"empty" time with gap or template
-  - Unless item is meeting a Gap, then, existing Gap's duration will be augments
+  - Unless item is meeting a Gap, then, existing Gap's duration will be augmented
 - Clamps source_range to non-gap boundary (can only overwrite gaps)

 #### API